• Skip to primary navigation

 • Natural unsweetened peanut butter – I actually like to use an organic creamy PB.
 You can also choose to use a chunky PB – either works great.

-• Sea salt
+• Sea salt – enhances the savory flavor

-• Vanilla extract
+• Vanilla extract – or try using maple extract!

-• Sugar-free chocolate chips – you can use dark chocolate, milk chocolate, semi-sweet chips or cacao nibs (For sugar-free chocolate chips, there are two brands I love: ChocZero and Lily’s.
-See the Notes in the recipe card for links to sugar-free milk chocolate, dark chocolate and semi-sweet chips).
+• Sugar-free chocolate chips – you can use dark chocolate, milk chocolate, semi-sweet chips or cacao nibs.
+For sugar-free chocolate chips, there are two brands I love: ChocZero and Lily's.
+See the Notes in the recipe card for links to sugar-free milk chocolate, dark chocolate and semi-sweet chips.

 Instructions